MLB National League Playoff Picture if Season Ended Today

 |First-Round Bye

 The National League has been off to an exciting start in 2023.
 The Atlanta Braves and New York Mets were expected to be World Series contenders, but only the Braves have performed to that standard.
-The phrase “it’s early” only applies for so long, and the league’s better teams will start establishing themselves in this race while the pretenders naturally fall back.
+The phrase “it’s early” only applies for so long, and the league’s better teams have started establishing themselves in this race while the pretenders have naturally fallen back.

-Much has changed in the National League playoff picture over the last week.
-The most significant change came from inside the NL Central, with the Cincinnati Reds finding their way to the top of the division.
-That’s what happens when you’ve won 11 straight baseball games, landing the Reds at 40-35.
-Cincinnati has a weekend series against the Atlanta Braves, a significant test of whether they are a legitimate threat in the National League.
-The Braves are also on a roll entering this series, compiling eight straight wins.
+If you’re looking for the most complete team in the big leagues, the Atlanta Braves have a strong case.
+The Braves have a deep offense, pitching staff, and bullpen, helping lead them to five straight victories and nine wins over their last ten games.
+However, Atlanta isn’t the only team streaking in the National League, with their division foes in the Miami Marlins on a tear, too.
+The Marlins have won five in a row and seven of their last ten, which has them occupying the top wild-card position in the National League.

-Atlanta remains on top of the NL East at 48-26, while the surprising Miami Marlins have remained in the race.
-Miami has the top wild-card spot in the National League, winning six of their last ten games.
+The Cincinnati Reds and Milwaukee Brewers are all square on top of the NL Central with identical 43-38 records.
+The Reds have won two in a row and seven of their last ten, while the Brewers have also won a pair in a row and six of their last ten.